-Jump = 0 this is the same for R-type instructions '''
+This is the same for R-type instructions '''

-If MemWrite is turned off when sw is executed, it will not write a value into the memory.
-Instead, since RegWrite is 1 and MemtoReg is 0, the value computed by the ALU will be written into a register, determined by the high 5 bits of the immediate field of the sw instruction.
+If MemtoReg is 0 when lw is executed, then the value computed by the ALU will be written into a register, determined by the high 5 bits of the immediate field of the lw instruction (not \$rt) since RegDst is 1.

-So, memory won't be updated and an unpredictable register will be modified, which is very bad.
+So, an unpredictable register will be modified with the wrong value, which is very bad.